commitizen-tools/commitizen/docs/bump.md

   --files-only          bump version in the files from the config --yes                 accept automatically questions done --tag-format TAG_FORMAT
-                        format used to tag the commmit and read it, use it in existing projects, wrap around simple quotes --bump-message BUMP_MESSAGE
+                        the format used to tag the commit and read it, use it in existing projects, wrap around simple quotes --bump-message BUMP_MESSAGE
                         template used to create the release commmit, useful